 - Write a few inspirational notes for yourself- your favorite quotes, list inspirational people- if your bed is against a wall, put the notes at eye level, so if you roll over while trying to go back to sleep, you will see the note.

-- If you find you are not getting to sleep within 15- 30 minutes, then get up and do a relaxing activity in low light until you feel sleepy again.
+- If you find you are not getting to sleep within 15- 30 minutes, get up and do a relaxing activity in low light until you feel sleepy again.
 This will prevent you from associating your bed with worrying.
 Your bed should only be associated with sleep or sex.

 Action steps that might be helpful for a good night’s rest: